deislabs/mystikos/doc/kernel-limitations.md

 request the host to suspend the calling thread.
 The long chain of events leads to delays and performance problems occasionally.

-This limitation is likely to be relaxed when EDMM of SGX2 is officially supported in Mystikos.

 ### SGX1 Memory model

 With SGX1, the heap size of the enclave application has to be statically